** For information on getting started with the Dribl app please look here. **

 • An AAW (who has attained the age of 35 prior to January 1) can play in an O35W team in the same division or higher only.
 E.g. An AAW Div 2 player can be borrowed into an O35W Div 2 or higher team.

-3. There are strict rules around when and how many players can be borrowed, and how often individual players can play “up” in another age group.
+3. There are strict rules around when and how many players can be borrowed, and how often individual players can play “up” in another team or age group.
 Please consult the Football Canterbury rules or your Age Coordinator for clarification.
 A breach of these rules can result in forfeits, suspensions, and substantial fines for the players involved, the team, and the club.

 • for under 8 and 9 age groups: 2